The geometry of jamming algorithms in the random Lorentz gas

-The first power-law scaling comes from the usual scaling regime where finite-size effects are incorporated into the thermodynamic-limit criticality, and therefore the dependence on $\theta$, while the linear behavior stems from finite $d$ corrections to isostaticity.
-Given that the results in Fig.~\ref{fig:Fig6}(a) accurately follow both regimes of Eq.~\eqref{eq:scaling-function-forces}, provides solid evidence that jamming universality is present in the RLG.
+The first power-law scaling comes from the usual scaling regime in which finite-size effects are incorporated into the thermodynamic-limit criticality, and therefore explicitly depend on $\theta$; the linear scaling stems from finite $d$ corrections to isostaticity.
+Given that the results in Fig.~6(A) of the main text accurately follow both regimes of Eq.~\ref{eq:scaling-function-forces}, we conclude that jamming universality is clearly present in the RLG.